 All members of the Wheeler community are expected to abide by the School's policies regarding the use of the Internet.
+This applies to students' use of the Internet at all times for all school-related purposes, both on- and off-campus as well as during periods of distance-learning.

 - Students need to be aware of the fact that many websites capture user and workstation information while you are logged on to them.
 While using these online resources you are identified as a Wheeler School representative.
 Therefore, you bear responsibility for representing the School in an appropriate manner in your communications, reflecting the School's commitment to integrity, honesty, and respect for the dignity of others. - 2.
 Students may not access any Internet site that contains material that would be offensive to any member of the Wheeler community. - 3.
 Students may not send instant messages (aka DMs, texts, etc), email or solicit correspondence that would be offensive, harassing, or hurtful to others. - 4.
-All information downloaded from the Internet for use in academic work must be properly cited to comply with copyright laws and the School's policies regarding academic integrity and plagiarism, page 7.
+All information downloaded from the Internet for use in academic work must be properly cited to comply with copyright laws and the School's policies regarding academic integrity and plagiarism.
 Students should check with the Upper School librarian if they have questions concerning copyright issues. - 5.
 Students should not use the School's computers for registering for online web sites unless instructed by a teacher to do so. - 6.
 Students may not publicize their home address or telephone number over the Internet using the School's computers or network.
 While this policy relates specifically to the use of school equipment, it is strongly recommended that students not publish or provide personal information on Internet sites in general. - 7.
 While sending/receiving personal email using school workstation is acceptable, students may not use applications such as Twitter, Snapchat, or a texting app on those systems. - 8.
 Students may not enroll the School or a student organization for membership in any online organization nor subscribe to an online service without the prior approval of the Dean of Students and the Director of Student Activities. - 9.
 The School's internal networks are managed by the Technology Department.
 Because the School's networks are critical to both the academic and administrative operation of the School they are constantly being monitored in order to assure that the many components of our network infrastructure are operating properly.
 The administration of the School's networks includes being able to monitor individual systems connected to the networks, what online sites are being accessed and bandwidth being used.
-It is important that students be aware of the fact that while they are connected to any of the School's networks their online activities can be monitored. - 10.
+It is important that students be aware of the fact that while they are connected to any of the School's networks

+- their online activities can be monitored. - 10.
 The School reserves the right to block different sites during the academic day in order to regulate the amount of bandwidth being used and/or to support the network's primary purpose of being used as an academic resource. - 11.
-Use of proxy sites to circumvent the School's network restrictions, e.g., blocked sites, is prohibited.
+Use of proxy sites to circumvent the School's network restrictions, e.g., blocked sites, is prohibited. - 12.
+3rd party video conferencing applications (such as Google Meet or Zoom) will be required.
+Students need to use their Wheelergmail accounts when signing into these applications.